thiippal/abulafia/examples/README.md

 Use the top-level key `name` in the YAML configuration to name the Task.
 Task names are used to identify and set up connections between Tasks in a pipeline.

-To exemplify, the following example gives the Task the name `my_task`.
+The following example gives the Task the name `my_task`.

 ```yaml
 name: my_task
 ```